ericclack/racket-candy-crush/doc/part2.rst

 					     (* HEIGHT BLOCK-SIZE) "black"))))

 We can now define the new `cursor+scene` function to place the cursor.
-This is nice and simple because we've only one bitmap to place.
+This is fairly simple because we've only one bitmap to place.
 Add this function:

 .. code-block:: racket